 The ICAV is structured as an umbrella fund consisting of different funds each comprising of one or more share classes.
 The shares issued in each fund will rank pari passu with each other in all respects provided that they may differ as to certain matters including currency of denomination, hedging strategies if any applied to the currency of a particular class, dividend policy, the level of fees and expenses to be charged to a fund or class, subscription or redemption procedures or the minimum subscription applicable.
-The assets of each fund will be invested separately on behalf of the fund in accordance with the investment objective and policies of the fund.
-At the year end date the ICAV has forty four active funds in existence.
+The assets of each fund will be invested separately on behalf of the umbrella fund in accordance with the investment objective and policies of the fund.
+At the year end date the ICAV has fifty active funds (2023: forty four) in existence.